 - Use a tiller to thoroughly till the soil to break up the compacted areas in your soil.
 These won’t allow the water to drain properly and the roots to grow.
 A rototiller will also help add oxygen to your soil.
 Your goal is to break your soil down to pea sized particles.
 For smaller lawns use a fork or spade to turn over the soil to a depth of 12 inches.

-- Remove any weeds or stones.
+- Remove any weeds, debris or stones.

 - You may need to add more soil amendments based on your soil test if you had one performed.

 - Once you have improved your soil, it’s time to install your sprinkler system.

 - Level the soil with a large rake (for small lawns; I think bigger ones look more attractive with little bumps).